A Answers (2)

 - Intestinal biopsy (rarely needed if gluten antibodies are positive -- based on my interpretation of the recent study)

-We can no longer say that.
-Positive is positive and, as with all illness, there is a continuum of disease, from mild gluten sensitivity to full-blown celiac disease.
+When you get these tests, there are a few things to keep in mind.
+In light of the new research on the dangers of gluten sensitivity without full blown celiac disease, I consider any elevation of antibodies significant and worthy of a trial of gluten elimination.
+In my opinion, as with all illness, there is a continuum of disease, from mild gluten sensitivity to full-blown celiac disease.
 If your antibodies are elevated, you should go off gluten and test to see if it is leading to your health problems.